SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. On the Packages page, select the old Package
 1. If you want these new files in your current Package:
 1. Select the files you want from the new Package
-1. Hit ‘Save’
+1. Hit 'Save'
 1. Commit
 1. If you want to get rid of other files from the repository you pulled in, unselect them in the Packages page and delete the files one by one in the Playground.
 1. If you pull again from the repository of the files you deleted, you will get all the old files back again.

-### I don’t have control of the master branch but want to work on the code anyway
+### I don't have control of the master branch but want to work on the code anyway

-aka. forking a repository, making a PR from a forked repository, working with someone else’s repository.
+aka. forking a repository, making a PR from a forked repository, working with someone else's repository.

-1. First of all, you should get them to transfer it to SuffolkLITLab and then get David or Quinten to give ‘write’ permissions to the doc assembly line team.
+1. First of all, you should get them to transfer it to SuffolkLITLab and then get David or Quinten to give 'write' permissions to the doc assembly line team.

 :::tip
 **Important!** First fork the repository (make your own copy) in GitHub so you have it in your account.
 This will make sure GitHub automatically knows that your code is connected to that original code.
 :::

-2. Get that fork’s code into your Playground.
+2. Get that fork's code into your Playground.
 1. Edit it.
 1. Make a PR in the usual way.